Aaron-Zhao123/blog/papers/nn_accelerator/acc_summary.md

     1. DeepSecure: Scalable Provably-Secure Deep Learning (waiting for review)
     2. Deep^3: Leveraging Three Levels of Parallelism for Efficient Deep Learning (waiting to be realsed on DAC 2017)
     3. Maximizing CNN Accelerator Efficiency Through Resource Partitioning (wating to be reviewed)
+    4. Exploring the Regularity of Sparse Structure inConvolutional Neural Networks (wating to be reviewed)

 * * *